The content of this web page is excerpts of the published printed book in Bulgaria

 Mark 1: Our observations are not perfect, as they are limited by experimental errors, both systematic and random.

-Mark 2: Some experiments (because of their bad design) hide the reality, which is actually very important to prove a hypothesis (I mean the Michelson-Morley experiment discussed in chapter 7).
+Mark 2: Some experiments (because of their bad design) hide the reality, which is actually very important to prove a hypothesis (I mean the Michelson-Morley experiment discussed here on this site).

 Mark 3: Different persons have different interpretations – they see different “evidence” in the same observed event (depending on the point of view, knowledge, and level of understanding).
 We all know the anecdote concerning Dr. Ludwik Silberstein and Sir Arthur Eddington about: “Who are the three men who have actually understood the theory of relativity…”

 Mark 4: We have limitations that are beyond our control, which we can hardly be aware of.
-In this sense, the “Theorems of Incompleteness”, published by Kurt Gödel in 1931, actually define the “border of the mathematical and the human logic”.
-The “Theorems of Incompleteness” also refers to physics because they can reveal the shortcomings of some explanations of the physical reality through the mathematical logic.
+In this sense, the “Theorems of Incompleteness”, published by Kurt Gödel in 1931, actually define the “limitations of the mathematical and the human logic”.
+The “Theorems of Incompleteness” also refer to physics because they can reveal the shortcomings of some explanations of physical reality through mathematical logic.

 Gödel’s second incompleteness theorem states that for any consistent system F, the consistency of F cannot be proved in F itself.
 The reader saw that the chapter 11 of the book, which concerned the “measurement reasons” for the delusion about the constancy of the speed of light in vacuum, and the paramount importance of our primary physical constants (the units of measurement) – that this is actually a demonstration of the second incompleteness theorem in the field of physics.